Mookie Betts: 2023 season: Return to infield, seventh All-Star appearance

-2024 season: Third World Series championship
+2024 season: Position switches, third World Series championship

-Betts at the White House in 2025 with the 2024 World Series championship Dodgers team.

-Heading into spring training in 2024, the plan was for Betts to become the Dodgers full-time second baseman, as the team had more outfielders that they wanted to get playing time.
-However, the plan changed as a result of Gavin Lux's poor defense in Cactus League games, and on March 8, it was announced that Betts would instead become the Dodgers starting shortstop.
-In a game on June 16, Betts was hit in the left hand by a 97.9 mph fastball thrown by Kansas City Royals pitcher Dan Altavilla, fracturing it and necessitating a lengthy stay on the injured list.
+Heading into spring training in 2024, the Dodgers planned for Betts to be a full-time second baseman, as the team had more outfielders that they wanted to get playing time.
+However, due to Gavin Lux's poor defense at shortstop in Cactus League games, on March 8, manager Dave Roberts announced that Betts would instead be the Dodgers starting shortstop.
+On June 16, Betts was hit in the left hand by a 97.9 mph fastball thrown by Kansas City Royals pitcher Dan Altavilla, fracturing it and necessitating a lengthy stay on the injured list.
 He returned from the injured list on August 12, with the Dodgers announcing that Betts would return to right field for the rest of the season.
-He played in 116 games, batting .289 with 19 homers and 75 RBI, with the lowest percentage of ground balls in MLB, at 27.0%.
+He played in 116 games, batting .289 with 19 homers and 75 RBI.
+He hit the lowest percentage of ground balls in MLB, at 27.0%.

+Betts (left), greeting Donald Trump (right) at the White House in 2025 with the 2024 World Series championship Dodgers team.

-Betts batted .222 in the 2024 NLDS, but hit home runs in consecutive games on the road against the San Diego Padres after having one robbed by Jurickson Profar in Game 2.
-In the 2024 NLCS against the New York Mets, Betts had two home runs, nine RBI, and batted.
-346. He then batted .278 in the 2024 World Series against the New York Yankees and was involved in a couple of key plays in the deciding fifth game, beating out an infield hit to drive in a run and set up the Dodgers big comeback in the fifth inning and then in the eighth inning driving in the eventual winning run on a sacrifice fly.
+Betts batted .222 in the NLDS, but hit home runs in consecutive games on the road against the San Diego Padres after Jurickson Profar robbed a Betts homer in Game 2.
+In the NLCS against the New York Mets, Betts had two home runs, nine RBI, and batted.
+346. He then batted .278 in the World Series win over the New York Yankees.
+In Game 4 at Yankee Stadium, two fans interfered with Betts catching a fly ball in foul territory near the outfield wall, ripping the ball out of Betts' glove.
+Batter Gleyber Torres was ruled out, and both fans were ejected from the game.
+The following night, Betts was involved in several key plays in the deciding Game 5, beating out an infield hit to drive in a run and set up the Dodgers big comeback in the fifth inning and then in the eighth inning driving in the eventual winning run on a sacrifice fly.
 It was Betts' third World Series championship.
 He won his seventh Silver Slugger award, though this was the first time that it was as a utility player rather than outfielder.